Greenacre - South

 What are some of the major infrastructure and planning changes likely to influence Greenacre - South?

-Key infrastructure and planning changes likely to influence Greenacre - South include: Sydney Metro City and Southwest - Punchbowl Station Upgrade (Construction); Greenacre Community Place Precinct Framework (Approved); Lakemba Station Sydney Metro Upgrade (Construction); Eden Residential Development (Completed); and Sydney Metro Bankstown Line Conversion (Construction).
+Key infrastructure and planning changes likely to influence Greenacre - South include: Punchbowl Station Upgrade - Sydney Metro City & Southwest (Construction); Bankstown CBD Transformation (Construction); Greenacre Community Place Precinct Framework (Approved); Lakemba Station Sydney Metro Upgrade (Construction); and Eden Residential Development (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Greenacre - South?

-Infrastructure development impacting Greenacre - South spans multiple sectors including Communities, Precincts & Urban Renewal, Transport & Logistics, and Health & Medical, among others.
+Infrastructure development impacting Greenacre - South spans multiple sectors including Communities, Precincts & Urban Renewal, Transport & Logistics, and Residential Development, among others.

 What is the scale of infrastructure investment impacting Greenacre - South?